codeforpdx/dwellinglybackend/CONTRIBUTING.md

 # Contributing
 ## App Architecture
-This section describes how the application is structured, mainly the Python backend.
-This does not attempt to cover any information about the React frontend.
-As of this writing, the app is currently under a major refactoring to make the application more robust.
-There is code that uses the deprecated [RequestParser](https://flask-restful.readthedocs.io/en/latest/reqparse.html) which is being removed from the application in favor of [Marshmallow](https://marshmallow.readthedocs.io/en/stable/).
-It is expected that all new functionality uses Marshmallow.
+This section describes the structure of the Python backed for the Dwellingly application.
+This does not cover the React frontend.
+The app is currently under a major refactoring to make the application more robust.
+We are removing code that uses the deprecated request parser from [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/reqparse.html) and are replacing it with [Marshmallow](https://marshmallow.readthedocs.io/en/stable/).
+After the refactoring is complete, all API request parsing will be handled by Marshmallow.

 This application uses the [Flask](https://palletsprojects.com/p/flask/) micro-framework backed by an [sqlLite](https://sqlite.org/index.html) database ([Postgres](https://www.postgresql.org/) for production) utilizing [SQLAlchemy](https://docs.sqlalchemy.org/en/14/) as the ORM.
  - [Flask-Restful](https://flask-restful.readthedocs.io/en/latest/) is used for routing to encourage Restful routes/resources.